 Through research, we develop, inform and report on good practice for practitioners, as well as contributing to the advancement of the academic field of violence and traumatic stress.
 The goal is to prevent and reduce the health and social consequences of violence and traumatic stress.

 - Communication: teaching, academic supervision and counselling

-Our centre’s approach is interdisciplinary, which includes medical, psychological, social, cultural and judicial fields.
-In our research, ethnicity, age and gender factors are main focuses.
+Our centre’s approach is interdisciplinary, including medical, psychological, social, cultural and judicial fields.
+Central to our research are age, ethnicity and gender factors.